 He shrugged.
 "They were being stupid," he said.
 "They didn't know what they were doing."

 My friend was meek.
-He had the power to hurt the people who hurt him, but refused to exercise it wrongly.
+He had the power to hurt the people who hurt him but refused to exercise it wrongly.
 Jesus, too, had the power, but he refused to exercise it either.
-In the garden of Gethsemene, when Peter struck the slave of the high priest cutting off his ear, Jesus scolded him.
+In the garden of Gethsemane, when Peter struck the slave of the high priest, cutting off his ear, Jesus scolded him.